In this guide we will setup the bridge connected to your homeserver. This guide

 assume your homeserver is hosted on the same server as this bridge at the port

 If you’ve set up other bridges, you’re probably familiar with the link used to reach your homeserver, the “homeserver url”.
 This is the same URL.
 This is the same port.
 No problem!
 Multiple bridges can plug into the same homeserver url without conflicting with each other.

 NOTE: If your bridge and homeserver run on different machines, you will need to introduce proxying into the mix, which is beyond the scope of these docs.
 There are some really awesome and kind people in the Matrix community.
 If you’re ever stuck, you can post a question in the Matrix Bridging room.

 Decide on a spare local TCP port number to use.
 It will listen for messages from Matrix and needs to be visible to the homeserver.
 Take care to configure firewalls appropriately.
-This ports will be notated as
+This port will be notated as

 $MATRIX_PORTin the remaining instructions.

-config.yamlfile for global configuration.
+config/config.yamlfile for global configuration.
 There is a sample one to begin with in

 config/config.sample.yaml.
 You should copy and edit as appropriate.
 The required and optional values are flagged in the config.

 See datastores on how to setup a database with the bridge.

 Generate the appservice registration file.
 This will be used by the Matrix homeserver.
 Here, you must specify the direct link the Matrix Homserver can use to access the bridge, including the Matrix port it will send messages through (if this bridge runs on the same machine you can use